 By Natasha Turner, ND

 The summer sunshine and heat is welcoming, and with that comes the elusive question – can I tan or not?
 So many of us love the look of a sun-kissed glow, though there is no doubt excessive sun exposure can cause skin damage and accelerated aging.
 Fortunately, there are steps you can take to protect your skin and even repair the damage from your bad sun habits of the past.
+The Blue Lotus Flower is known to have many health benefits including a positive effect on your skin.

 Safe Sun Guidelines for Your Skin